 Emry graduated from the West Coast College Veterinary Assistant program in 2009.
 After graduation she gained valuable experience at leading vet clinics throughout the Fraser Valley before joining our team in June 2013.
 She has always had a great love for all things furry and is thrilled that she gets to work with animals every day.

 Emry grew up in Port Coquitlam and now lives in Pitt Meadows with her husband and two dogs Piglet and Moo Cow.
 In her spare time she can be found hiking with her dogs on Burke Mountain or baking delights in her kitchen.
 She also enjoys reading, crafting and spending time with her family.

 Ewa was born in England and moved to her current hometown of Port Coquitlam in 1996.
 Her love for animals inspired her to take the Veterinary Office and Animal Care program at Douglas College.
 She joined the team at Shaughnessy Veterinary Hospital in March 2014.
-Soon after being hired she adopted two guinea pigs named Olive and Sweetpea.
+Soon after being hired she adopted three guinea pigs named Olive, Sweetpea and Marley.
 Growing up Ewa had a black Lab cross named Rocky and two bunnies named Avocado & Bunny Boy, who sparked her interest to pursue a career working with animals.
 In her spare time she loves playing video games, going for long walks in the forest, and watching her favorite show "Hope for Wildlife".
 In the future she hopes to adopt more animals to add to her family.